Audnedal Municipality: General information

-On 1 January 2020, the neighboring municipalities of Audnedal and Lyngdal merged into a new, larger municipality called Lyngdal.
+On 1 January 2020, Audnedal Municipality was merged with the neighboring Lyngdal Municipality to form a new, larger Lyngdal Municipality.

 Name

 The municipality (originally the parish) is named after the Audnedalen valley (Auðnudalr).
 The first element is the genitive case of the river name Auðna (now Audna).
 The river name is derived from the word auðn which means "destruction" or "wasteland" (because of the flooding that often happens along the river).
 The last element is dalr which means "valley" or "dale".

 Coat of arms

 The coat of arms was granted on 30 August 1991 and in use until 1 January 2020 when the municipality was dissolved.
 The official blazon is "Vert, a circular sawblade argent" (I grønt et sølv sirkelsagblad).
 This means the arms have a green field (background) and the charge is a circular sawblade.
 The sawblade has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The green color in the field and the sawblade was chosen to represent the importance of the timber and forestry industries in the municipality.
 The municipal flag has the same design as the coat of arms.